lendis-ratgeber-homeoffice-im-ausland-hero

 Reasons & advantages of working from home abroad

-Being able to work in another country is a relevant issue for both employees and employers.
-For employees, flexibility in the choice of place of work and working hours is an increasingly important issue.
-The desire to achieve a better work-life balance will play an increasingly important role for many when choosing a job and employer in the future.
+Working in another country is a relevant issue for both employees and employers.
+For employees, flexibility in the choice of workplace and working hours is an increasingly important issue.
+The desire to better reconcile private and professional life will play an increasingly important role for many when choosing a job and an employer in the future.

 Employer